Dropps Review: Testing the Original Plastic-free Laundry & Dishwasher Pods

 Fabric softener pods are the most unique product Dropps makes – I haven’t found any other brand that makes a plastic-free fabric softener.

 Their pods contain natural, mineral fabric softener ingredients – salt and bentonite (a type of clay) are the key ingredients.
-That means you can use them on fabrics that shouldn’t touch normal, chemic fabric softeners – like towels and sportswear.
+That means you can use them on fabrics that shouldn’t touch normal, chemical fabric softeners – like towels and sportswear.

 I’ve been using these pods off and on for a couple of years, and I do find that they make a difference in how soft my clothes feel, but it generally take more than one pod.
 (So just keep that in mind if you’re doing a price per load comparison.)